 Outline any upcoming staffing changes or gaps and opportunities to achieve strategic goals or maintain existing strengths

 NCAS is an extremely important area for CAS.
 It provides a base of funding to support 9 research staff on a rolling basis, provides a very valuable line of capital investment and facilitates integration into strategic UKRI activities.
 Geraint Vaughan, currently an NCAS Director, is due to retire.
 Geraint acts as the lead for NCAS in Manchester, manages the complex NCAS budget and is a member of the NCAS leadership team.
 We have been in discussion with NCAS about the continuation of NCAS at Manchester, how the local management of NCAS will go forward and potential new investments in areas where NCAS and UoM have mutual areas of interest.
 Discussions have progressed well thus far, and we are confident that the future of NCAS in Manchester is secure, we have a way forward for the management of the NCAS contract and are at an advanced stage of discussions around areas of new investment.
-Expanding capacity in the digital environment would require thoughts around the balance between in-house applied expertise which we are now building, or whether new appointments to bring in expertise in data science/machine learning methods are required
+Expanding capacity in the digital environment would require thoughts around the balance between in-house applied expertise which we are now building, or whether new appointments to bring in expertise in data science/machine learning methods are required.

 Research Income Generation for the next year